 The reality is, that you’re not likely to find the Greyhound poop straight away.
 If you’d known that they were doing it, you’d have taken them out straight away, right?

 So, when you get angry at your puppy for pooping or peeing in the house, they can’t actually associate your body language with what they’ve done wrong.
-It might make you feel better, but it will just leave them confused and won’t correct the behavior.
+It might make you feel better, but it just leaves them confused and won’t correct the behavior.

 Instead, focus on praise.
 Every time they poop or pee outside, you need to praise them there and then, on the spot.
 Give them lots of fuss and cuddles and even an actual treat.